Healthcare16 min read

 Discard options that are:

-• Outside scope or premature for first action
+• Outside NP scope or premature for the first action.

 Final 20-Minute Rule